-4. Scrooge passes through a series of seven recurring dreams, all based on real adventures he has had in the distant past.
+4. Scrooge’s dreams are essentially flashbacks, though they are altered by the other characters who enter the dreams.
+The plot passes through a series of seven recurring dreams, all based on real adventures Scrooge has had in the distant past.
 Each of the seven dreams derives from situations in Rosa’s The Life and Times of Scrooge McDuck series.
-(The one-volume edition of this series is out of print, but it still is available in a two-volume version, here and here.)
+(The one-volume edition of this series is out of print, but it still is available in a two-volume version, here and here .)
 These dreams take place out of chronological order, and Scrooge’s age changes with each new dream.
 (The stories are “The Vigilante of Pizen Bluff,” #6, Scrooge age 23; “The Dreamtime Duck of the Never Never,” #7, age 29; “The Master of the Mississippi,” #2, age 15; “The Empire Builder from Calisota,” #11, age 45; “The Buckaroo of the Badlands,” #3, age 15; “The Last of the Clan McDuck,” #1, age 10; and “Hearts of the Yukon,” #8C, age 31.)

 6. “Dream” is designed to be funny, as when the Beagle Boys keep complaining that they’re in a nightmare, while Scrooge thinks of them as pleasant dreams.
 This is normal life to such an adventurous character.